jmquigley/quill-markup/README.md

 ## Overview
 This is a custom [Quill](https://quilljs.com/) module turns the WYSIWYG editor into a a fixed text markup editor (for modes like markdown, restructured text, etc).
 It takes advantage of the underlying api for styling, undo/redo, keyboard handling, and syntax highlighting.
+It contains the following modes:

+- plain text
+- markdown
+- asciidoc

 ## Usage